History of the Irish Question in British Politics

 Irish Parliamentary Party

-By the 1880s, the nationalist Irish Parliamentary Party had 80 MPs sitting in Westminster.
-The charismatic politician and party leader Charles Stewart Parnell played a great part in raising the profile of Irish home rule in Ireland and the UK and received immense American support.
+By the 1880s, the nationalist Irish Parliamentary Party had 80 MPs sitting in Westminster (as can be seen in the above table).
+The charismatic politician and party leader Charles Stewart Parnell played a great part in raising the profile of Irish home rule in Ireland and the UK, and received immense American support.
 Gladstone's government attempted to pass a bill for home rule for Ireland in 1886.
 The first bill was defeated.
 A second bill in 1893 was passed by the House of Commons but rejected by the House of Lords.
 Further attempts followed until the outbreak of World War I when home rule discussions were put on hold.
 This factor led to an uprising in Easter 1916 and subsequent Irish war of independence.
 The aftermath of the Easter Rising led to the partition of Ireland and a limited self government.

 Easter Uprising, 1916